HARISSA

 • Maintenance of tools and methodologies developed in previous projects

-• GVO, CRSN and UOB participate in and maintain one of the densest seismic observation networks in Africa.
+• Until 2022, GVO, CRSN and UOB participate in and maintain one of the densest seismic observation networks in Africa.

-• Seismic and GPS data are transmitted in real time to the GVO.
+• Until 2022 (end of collaboration and dismantling of the network), seismic and GPS data are transmitted in real time to the GVO.

-• The monitoring of the volcano is complemented by satellite observations carried out at the ECGS/NMNH in Luxemburg and at the RMCA.
+• Until 2022 (end of collaboration and dismantling of the network), the monitoring of the volcano is complemented by satellite observations carried out at the ECGS/NMNH in Luxemburg and at the RMCA.

 • Rain gauge network is maintained in DRC by CRSN and UOB.